GavinS551/Bit-Store/README.md

 ### Prerequisites

 The program is only guaranteed to be compatible with Windows (Tested on Windows 10).
-Python >= 3.7 or is required.
+Python 3.6 is required.

 ### Installing